 Can you tell us a little about the Samira Sickle Cell Foundation?

-Habibah: In as much as Samira Sanusi Sickle Cell Foundation is a Nigerian non-profit voluntary-based organisation catering to Sickle Cell Warriors Nationwide, we are open to Warriors from all walks of life and we welcome anyone to be part of us.
-Besides, SCD is not just a Nigerian problem, it affects more people than we think, including non-African descents.
+In as much as Samira Sanusi Sickle Cell Foundation is a Nigerian non-profit voluntary-based organization catering to Sickle Cell Warriors Nationwide.
+We are open to Warriors from all walks of life and we welcome anyone to be part of us.
+Besides, SCD is not just a Nigerian problem, it affects more people than we think, including non-Africans.

-Habibah: Never give up on yourself.
+Never give up on yourself.
 Be your own advocate so others can stand with you.
-Challenge yourself no matter how tough you have it for you never know when and how you may strive.
+Challenge yourself no matter how tough you have it, for you never know when and how you may strive.
 I stand with every Sickle Cell Warrior and united we will fight against Sickle Cell.